 - Spot Test: ALWAYS spot clean a small and out of sight section of fabric first to make sure you get the results you desire, no matter what the code says.

-- Apply the Dry Cleaning Solvent: Complete your dry clean as per the instructions of your solvent cleaner, making sure to not spill any solvent on your floor or carpet.
+- Apply the Dry Cleaning Solvent: Complete your dry clean as per the instructions of your solvent cleaner, making sure to not spill any solvent – cleaning it from your carpet or floor can be a hard task.
 It’s often best to lay down a drop sheet around your furniture first.

 Karl from ‘Cleaning How To’ gives an excellent quick walkthrough in the video below on a great dry cleaning method for furniture.
 Check it out!